-Questio Answer

 Generic marking criteria for Exercise 4

-Marks Language (Writing)

-5-6 Points are well organised and coherent.
+Marks Language (Writing) 7-8 Points are very well organised and coherent.
+Cohesive devices are used effectively.
+Very good use of own words High level of accuracy of vocabulary and grammatical structures 5-6 Points are well organised and coherent.
 Cohesive devices are used appropriately.
-Good use of own words.
-Good level of accuracy of vocabulary and simple grammatical structures.

-3-4 Points are partly organised and reasonably coherent.
+Good use of own words Good level of accuracy of vocabulary and simple grammatical structures 3-4 Points partly organised and reasonably coherent.
 Cohesive devices are used generally appropriately.
-Some attempt to use own words, with some reliance on language from the text.
-Reasonable level of accuracy of vocabulary and simple grammatical structures.

-1-2 Little or no attempt to organise points.
+Very good use of own words High level of accuracy of vocabulary and grammatical structures 1-2 Little or no attempt to organise points.
 Cohesive devices are either not used or are not used appropriately.
-Heavy reliance on language from the text.
-Limited control of vocabulary and grammatical structures.
+Heavy reliance on language from the text Limited control of lexis and grammatical structures.
 0 No response worthy of credit.